Funeral of Qasem Soleimani: Tehran and Qom

 CNN described the number of mourners who participated in the Tehran funeral with "a sea of people" on Monday.
 Iranian State TV reported estimates of millions of mourners in attendance.
 The mourners had Soleimani's photos in their hands, screamed "down with the USA" and "death to the USA".
 BBC reported millions of mourners.

 Satellite imagery released by Maxar showed that gathered people stretched from "Azadi Square and for nearly 6 kilometres [3.7 miles] along Azadi Street in central Tehran" on 6 January morning.
 Associated Press journalists estimated "a turnout of at least 1 million" in Tehran.

 Ayatollah Ali Khamenei led the funeral prayer (Salat al-Janazah) of Soleimani and other victims of the U.S. airstrike.
 President of Iran Hassan Rouhani and other officials took part to funeral prayer.
-General Ismail Qaani cried over his coffin.
+General Esmail Qaani cried over his coffin.

 Kerman

 According to France24, the number of mourners attending the funeral procession in Kerman, Tehran, Qom, Mashhad, and Ahvaz were roughly the same.
 The BBC stated that there were widespread chants of "death to America" and "death to Trump".
 During Ayatollah Khomeini's 1989 funeral procession, eight people were killed in a stampede, also caused in part due to difficulty in containing the massive crowd.

 Soleimani had asked prior to his death to be buried next to his wartime comrade Mohammad-Hossein Yousefollahi.
-He asked for a simple gravestone "similar to [his] shahid comrades" and with the inscription " Soldier Qassem Soleimani" (سرباز قاسم سلیمانی), without any honorific title.
+He asked for a simple gravestone "similar to [his] shahid comrades" and with the inscription "Soldier Qassem Soleimani" (سرباز قاسم سلیمانی), without any honorific title.

-Stampede and burial cancellation
+Crowd crush and burial cancellation

-On 7 January 2020, a stampede crush took place at the burial procession for Soleimani in Kerman, killing at least 56 mourners and injuring more than 200.
+On 7 January 2020, a crowd crush occurred at the burial procession for Soleimani in Kerman, killing at least 56 mourners and injuring more than 200.
 Head of the burial committee Mehdi Sadafi told the state-run ISNA news agency that Soleimani's burial was cancelled after the deaths.

 Reactions

 Commenting on photos of the huge crowds in Tehran's funeral, Minister of Foreign Affairs of Iran Javad Zarif tweeted: "Do you still imagine you can break the will of this great nation and its people?
 End of malign US presence in West Asia has begun."

+In a rousing speech at her father’s funeral in Tehran, Soleimani’s daughter Zeynab promised that three of her honorary “uncles” would exact revenge for her father’s death: the Hezbollah leader Hassan Nasrallah, the Hamas leader Ismail Haniyeh, and Bashar al-Assad.